vatpac-technology/sops/docs/pacific/Vanuatu/Enroute.md

   <figcaption>NVVV Centre Airspace</figcaption>
 </figure>

+The vertical limits of the NVVV Sector of the Nadi FIR are `SFC` to `F245`.

 <!--- ## Reclassifications - No reclassification, NVVV must top-down --->
 <!--- ## Special Positions
 ## Extending --->